 The first question is do you buy new, a used/CPO from Tesla or a used car from an independent.
 Our article on buying a used Tesla covers the main differences with a used car if they are a consideration.
 Model 3 and Model Y cars currently have very strong resale values on the used market however given the wait for a new car is not excessive we would look to buy new on those models.

 Tesla are well known for no negotiation, you simply go on-line, find the car you want and you click buy.
 While that is true in general, Tesla do discount cars at different times of the year.
 The best time for discounts is usually in the last month of any quarter (March, June, September and December) as Tesla report sales quarterly and therefore like to reduce any inventory they hold at that point.
-Consequently, if there is excess stock of a particular colour or model they might selectively reduce the price by a couple of thousand.
+Consequently, if there is excess stock of a particular colour or model they might selectively reduce the price by a couple of thousand, although this is more typically achieved by adding FSD option and discounting that.
+If you were going to purchase FSD anyway then this is a good way to save money.
 Certain models like the MS and MX tend to have bigger discounts, but they are also a more expensive car.
 To see these discounts you need to look at Inventory cars and we would advise everyone to avoid custom orders in general as the lead times can be excessive.

 Tesla have been known to offer free unlimited supercharging on MS and MX models to help sell stock when needed.
 For high mileage owners who are likely to supercharge a lot, these are worth looking out for.
 Tesla have been known to offer this on CPO stock too although it is usually reserved for the performance models.
 It is however becoming increasingly rare.